The Rose (film)

 The Rose is a 1979 American musical drama film directed by Mark Rydell, and starring Bette Midler, Alan Bates, Frederic Forrest, Harry Dean Stanton, Barry Primus, and David Keith.
-Loosely based on the life of Janis Joplin, the film follows a self-destructive rock star in the late 1960s, who struggles to cope with the pressures of her career and the demands of her ruthless business manager.
+Loosely based on the life of Janis Joplin, the film follows self-destructive rock star Mary Rose Foster in the late 1960s, who struggles to cope with the pressures of her career and the demands of her ruthless business manager Rudge Campbell.

-Originally titled Pearl (after Janis Joplin's nickname, which was also the title of her last album), the film's screenplay was revised and fictionalized after her family declined to allow the producers the rights to her story.
+Originally titled Pearl (Janis Joplin's nickname and the title of her last album), the film's screenplay was revised and fictionalized after the Joplin family declined to allow producers the rights to her story.

-The Rose was nominated for four Academy Awards including Best Actress in a Leading Role (Bette Midler, in her screen debut), Best Actor in a Supporting Role (Frederic Forrest), Best Film Editing and Best Sound.
+The Rose was nominated for four Academy Awards at the 52nd Academy Awards (1980), including Best Actress in a Leading Role (Bette Midler, in her screen debut), Best Actor in a Supporting Role (Frederic Forrest), Best Film Editing and Best Sound.
 Midler performed the soundtrack album for the film, and its title track became one of her biggest hit singles.

 Plot

 In late 1969, Mary Rose Foster is a famous rock and roll diva known as "The Rose."
 In spite of her success, her personal life is lonely and exhausting.
 She is exploited and overworked by her gruff, greedy manager and promoter Rudge Campbell.
 Though forthright and brassy, Rose is an insecure alcoholic and former drug user who seems to crave approval in her life.
 As such, she is determined to return to her Florida hometown, now as a superstar, and perform for the people from her past.

-Following a performance in Texas, Rose meets with country music star Billy Ray, whom she idolizes and whose songs she often covers in live shows.
-Billy Ray cruelly demands that she never perform his music again, and he rudely dismisses her.
+Following a performance in New York City, Rose meets with country music star Billy Ray on Long Island, whom she idolizes and whose songs she often covers in live shows.
+Billy Ray cruelly demands that she never perform his music again and rudely dismisses her.
 After discovering that Rudge arranged the meeting because he wants to sign Billy Ray to his label, Rose defiantly flees with a limousine driver named Huston Dyer.
-The two take a cross-country trip to New York City, where Rose is scheduled to complete recording sessions.
+The two return to New York, where Rose is scheduled to complete recording sessions.
 They begin a whirlwind romance.

 Rudge assumes that Huston is just another hanger-on, but Rose feels she has finally met her true love.
 Huston eventually admits to her that he is actually an AWOL sergeant from the Army, and she tells him of her past in Florida.
 The couple's relationship grows turbulent amidst Rose's reckless lifestyle and constant touring.
 In Memphis, Rose is met by Sarah, a former lover of hers.
 When Huston walks in on the two women kissing, he and Rose get into a violent fight, after which Huston flees.